OpenDreamKit/OpenDreamKit/WP3/2016-09-27-DesignYourInfrastructureWorkshop-UseCase.md

 * Which components/services are under development (and by who)?

-    Same as above + additional glue between them, all developped by overlaping communities with the support from OpenDreamKit.
+    Same as above + additional glue between them, all developed by overlaping communities with the support from OpenDreamKit.

 * Which components/services do you expect to get from e-infrastructures?